nick-jonas/assemblejs/README.md

 ## Environment Specific Paths

 You can set environment specific paths in **utils/env.js**.
-By setting the `ajax_prefilter` property, all AJAX requests will prepend this path to the request url.
+By setting the `ajax_prefilter` property, all AJAX requests will prepend this path to the request https://github.com/nick-jonas/assemblejs.
 To get the environment id (i.e. "Local", "Dev", "Prod") at any point in the application, make sure you include `utils/env` in your module dependency array, and call

 ```javascript
 Env.getID();